grant-m-s/AstronomicAL/docs/source/index.rst

 Please remember to cite our software and user guide whenever relevant.

-See the :ref:`citing <citing>` page for instructions about referencing and citing the astronomicAL software.
+See the :ref:`citing <citing>` page for instructions about referencing and citing the AstronomicAL software.

 .. raw:: html